|Program Coordinator – API Youth & Family Community Support Services (APIYFCSS)

 APIYFCSS Program adopts a MultiSystemic Therapy (MST) approach to address mental health stigma, limited access to linguistically and culturally appropriate services, and co-factors surrounding API youth and LGTBTQQ youth specific mental health issues such as violence, HIV/AIDS, and substance use.
-The program includes outreach, engagement activities, mental health assessment, case management and linkage to services through early identification, peerled and parent-led support groups and activities, community education and services, community projects, and cultural identity activities for Transitional Age Youth ages 16-24.
-The Program Coordinator will administer the full program of outreaching and providing Transitional Aged Youth with case management and early identification through assessments and resources and referrals as needed.
+The program includes outreach, engagement activities, mental health assessment, case management and linkage to services through early identification, peer-led and parent-led support groups and activities, community education and services, community projects, and cultural identity activities for Transitional Age Youth ages 16-24.
+The Program Coordinator will administer the full program of outreaching, plan and coordinate community events aimed to raise awareness as well as to provide Transitional Aged Youth with case management and early identification through assessments and resources and referrals, as needed.

 DUTIES AND RESPONSIBILITIES